 Clean and loose clothing will protect the tattoo and allow it to get the oxygen it needs to heal.

-This method is for people who simply don't have the time or luxury to use the moist method, or tend to have allergies
+This method is specifically for people who simply don't have the time or luxury to use the moist method, or tend to have allergies

 to skin products.
-If have experienced red 'bumpy' patches in or around your tattoo that resemble pimples or ingrown hairs, this is likely the method
+If you have experienced red 'bumpy' patches in or around your tattoo that resemble pimples or ingrown hairs, this is likely the method

 you'll want.
 These are usually due to a reaction to the pigment or skin products you may have used.
 It's not 'common' but it's possible.

 This method is our personal recommendation.
 If you can avoid dry healing, please do.

 Your goal is to keep your new tattoo clean and moist until it's fully healed.